iamansingh0/web3/ethers-simple-storage/ReadMe.md

-# If you want to run this in your WSL Visual Studio Code environment.
+# How to deploy a smart contract using Ethers.js.
 Hi!
 So first you need to install **wsl** in your environment.
 It lets you work on linux environment within your local environment.
 - [WSL](https://docs.microsoft.com/en-us/windows/wsl/install)